Shallow Water Bathymetry Mapping from UAV Imagery based on Machine Learning: DATASETS

 \subsubsection{LiDAR Reference data}

 LiDAR point clouds of the submerged areas were used as reference data for training and evaluation of the developed methodology.
-These point clouds were generated with the RIEGL LMS Q680i (RIEGL Laser Measurement Systems GmbH, 3580 Horn, Austria), an airborne LiDAR system.
-This instrument uses the time-of-flight distance measurement principle of infrared nanosecond pulses for topographic applications and of green (532nm) nanosecond pulses for bathymetric applications.
+These point clouds were generated with the Leica HawkEye III (Leica Geosystems AG, Heerbrugg, Switzerland), a deep penetrating bathymetric airborne LiDAR system.
+This multisensory system includes a 10 kHz bathymetric channel (532 nm) for deep water and a 35 kHz bathymetric channel, optimized for shallow water and the transition zone towards the shore.
 Table \ref{fig:t3} presents the details of the LiDAR data used.

-Even though the specific LiDAR system can offer point clouds with accuracy of 20mm in topographic applications according to the manufacturers, when it comes to bathymetric applications the system’s range error range is in the order of +/-50-100mm for depths up to 4m, similar to other conventional topographic airborne scanners \cite{Steinbacher2012}.
+Even though the specific LiDAR system can offer point clouds with accuracy of 20mm in topographic applications according to the manufacturers, when it comes to bathymetric applications the system’s error range is in the order of +/-150mm for depths up to 1.5 Secchi depth, similar to other conventional topographic airborne scanners \cite{Steinbacher2012}.
 According to the literature LiDAR bathymetry data can be affected by significant systematic errors that lead to much greater errors.
 In \cite{Skinner2011} the average error in elevations for the wetted river channel surface area was -0.5\% and ranged from -12\% to 13\%.
 In \cite{Bailly2010} authors detected a random error of 0.19m-0.32m for the riverbed elevation from the Hawkeye II sensor.
 In \cite{Fernandez2014} the standard deviation of the bathymetry elevation differences calculated reaches 0.79m, with 50\% of the differences falling between 0.33m to 0.56m.
 However, according to the authors it appears that most of these differences are due to sediment transport between observation epochs.
 In \cite{Westfeld2017} authors report that the RMSE of the lateral coordinate displacement is 2.5\% of the water depth for the smooth, rippled sea swell.
 Assuming a mean water depth of 5m leads to a RMSE of 12cm.
 If a light sea state with small wavelets assumed, results with an RMSE of 3.8\% which corresponds to 19cm in 5m water are expected.
 It becomes obvious that wave patterns can cause significant systematic effects in bottom coordinate locations.
 Even for very calm sea states, the lateral displacement can be up to 30cm at 5m water depth \cite{Westfeld2017}.

 Considering the above, authors would like to highlight here that in the proposed approach, LiDAR point clouds are used for training the suggested model, since this is the State-of-the-Art method used for shallow water bathymetry of large areas \cite{Menna2018}, even though in some cases the absolute accuracy of the resulting point clouds is deteriorated.
 These issues do not affect the principle of the main goal of the presented approach which is to systematically solve the depth underestimation problem, by predicting the correct depth, as proved in the next sections.